brooktewabe/brooktewabe/Readme.md

 # Hey there, I'm Brook T. 👋

 ### I'm a backend developer with a full-stack experience.
-I have experience with React, Vue js, Node.js, .NET core, and Laravel APIs.
+I have experience with React, Vue js, Node.js, .NET core, Django and Laravel APIs.

 ### Languages and Tools: